Learning to Prevent Leakage: Privacy-Preserving Inference in the Mobile Cloud: Introduction

 As countermeasures, a number of approaches have been proposed, which roughly include two categories: differentially-private perturbation including \cite{wang2018not, shokri2015privacy, abadi2016deep, papernot2016semi} as well as cryptographic methods such as \cite{zhang2016privacy, mohassel2017secureml, mohassel2018aby}.
 Differentially-private mechanisms have been applied to the model parameters \cite{shokri2015privacy, abadi2016deep}, intermediate features \cite{wang2018not}, model predictions \cite{papernot2016semi}, or objective functions \cite{zhang2012functional}.
 For example, in \cite{wang2018not}, by nullifying sensitive regions of inputs and injecting random noise to the intermediate features, the device is able to guarantee strong privacy for any perturbed features sent to the cloud.
-Despite its strong privacy guarantee, it is unknown how the perturbed features can guard against any adversary attack.
+Despite its strong theoretical guarantee, it is unknown how the perturbed features can guard against adversary attacks.
 The methods rooted in cryptography are either computationally intensive, such as BGV homomorphic encryption schemes \cite{zhang2016privacy}, or proposed under ideal two-party/three-party server assumptions \cite{mohassel2018aby}.
-Since the mobile device is mostly a thin piece with limited computation power, it is hard to meet the system requirements on model accuracy, storage, latency, power consumption, etc. in the implementation.
+Since the mobile device is mostly a thin piece with limited computation power, it is hard to fit the system requirement on storage, latency, power consumption, etc. Other works like \cite{mo2020darknetz} rely on the edge device’s Trusted Execution Environment (TEE) to preserve privacy.